Rohea/re-polished/README.md

 ```
 Then add `@rohea/re-polished` to `bs-dependencies` in your `bsconfig.json`.

-Add some point there will probably be a proper release.
+some point there will probably be a proper release.
 Watch this space.

 ## Example usage with bs-css